Buttons

 Guidance

-• Use the "primary" button variation for the button most users should click.
+- Use the "primary" button variation for the button most users should click.
 This is your primary call-to-action.

-• Avoid using too many buttons on a page.
+- Avoid using too many buttons on a page.
 Aim to use only one button per page.

-• Avoid similar styles elsewhere on the page that could be confused for buttons.
+- Avoid similar styles elsewhere on the page that could be confused for buttons.

-• Use buttons for the primary action and links for secondary actions.
+- Use buttons for the primary action and links for secondary actions.

 Label text

-• Use sentence case for button labels.
+- Use sentence case for button labels.

-• Button labels should be as short as possible with “trigger words” that your users will recognize to clearly explain what will happen when the button is clicked (for example, “Save and continue,” “Download” or “Sign up”).
+- Button labels should be as short as possible with “trigger words” that your users will recognize to clearly explain what will happen when the button is clicked (for example, “Save and continue,” “Download” or “Sign up”).

-• Make the first word of the button’s label a verb.
+- Make the first word of the button’s label a verb.

-• If a button has an icon, it should still have accompanying text describing the action.
+- If a button has an icon, it should still have accompanying text describing the action.

 Destructive Buttons

-• Use the "danger" button variation for destructive buttons.
+- Use the "danger" button variation for destructive buttons.
 For example, buttons that delete or reset a user's information.

-• Confirm the user meant to trigger a destructive action before following through with the action.
+- Confirm the user meant to trigger a destructive action before following through with the action.

-• If possible, provide a method for a user to undo a destructive action.
+- If possible, provide a method for a user to undo a destructive action.

 Disabled Buttons

-• Don’t disable buttons, unless there’s a good reason to.
+- Don’t disable buttons, unless there’s a good reason to.

-• Do not disable buttons to prevent incomplete form submission.
+- Do not disable buttons to prevent incomplete form submission.
 Allow the user to make a mistake so the user can see the error message.

-• If you do disable a button, make sure it receives the disabled styling.
-A button element will automatically be styled as a disabled button when it has the disabled HTML attribute, but an a element will need to have the disabled modifier class applied to it.
+element will automatically be styled as a disabled button when it has the disabled HTML attribute, but ana

 Accessibility

-• Buttons should display a visible focus state when users tab to them.
+- Buttons should display a visible focus state when users tab to them.

-• When styling links to look like buttons, remember that screen readers handle links slightly differently than they do buttons.
-Pressing the Space key triggers a button, but pressing the Enter key triggers a link.
+tags to create buttons.
+Screen readers don't automatically know either is a usable button. - When styling links to look like buttons, remember that screen readers handle links slightly differently than they do buttons.
+Pressing the

-• Dimmed or unavailable buttons should have the disabled attribute applied.
+key triggers a link. - Dimmed or unavailable buttons should have the disabled attribute applied.
 This removes native click and keypress events from the button.
 It also prevents automated scanners from logging a low contrast error.
 Finally, it announces the button as "dimmed" or "disabled" to screen readers, offering users additional context.

 When to use